smartcontractkit/functions-hardhat-starter-kit/README.md

 For debugging, use the command `npx hardhat functions-check-upkeep --network network_name_here --contract contract_address_here` to see if Automation needs to call _performUpkeep_.
 To manually trigger a request, use the command `npx hardhat functions-perform-upkeep --network network_name_here --contract contract_address_here`.

+# Gas Spikes

+When on-chain traffic is high, transaction gas prices can spike unexpectedly.
+This may decrease the accuracy of the estimated requests costs or cause transactions to fail.
+In order to mitigate these problems, ensure your billing subscription balance has a sufficient buffer of two or more times the expected request cost in LINK.
+Additionally, you can manually set a hardcoded transaction gas price in the HardHat tooling by modifying the `gasPrice` parameter in the _networks.js_ config file for a particular network.